 - Successfully used to build much stronger relationships and team collaboration with outside 3rd strategic parties such as clients, suppliers, investors, partners, private equity, and any group that you’d spend a significant amount of time with.

-- You can also watch my TEDx talk, “How to Get CoWorkers to Like Each Other.”
+- You can also watch my TEDx talk, “How to Get CoWorkers to Like Each Other” which will give you a quick 10-minute overview.

-I also conduct Team Building workshops.
-You can contact me here to discuss the process and see if it would be a good fit for your team and/or organization.
+You can contact me here to discuss my team building workshop and see if it would be a good fit for your team and/or organization.
+I give a money-back guarantee on your satisfaction and creating an impact.